READY TO FACILITATE YOUR RESEARCH

 HERMAN ERDOGMUS - DIRECTOR GENERAL SUMMIT SCHOOL

 Herman has spent his career working in the educational sector with youth with developmental disabilities.
-He has served as Director General of Summit School for the past five years.
+He has served as Director General of Summit School since 2013.
 In this capacity he has overseen the continued growth of the school.
 Under his direction new educational, arts, and vocational programs have been added to the school's long list of innovative educational initiatives.
 Herman's objective to make Summit School a contribution to the global research community is the driving reason for his support of the SCERT program.

-For the past 45 years, Ed has worked with many different special needs populations of all ages in a variety of settings: residential, hospital, psychiatric, schools, school boards, social affairs, and detention.
-Ed started his career as a Child Care Worker, and then went on to become a Sp.
-Ed Teacher, Special Education Department Head, Behavioural Specialist, Educational Psychologist, Special Education Coordinator.
-He now serves as Department Head, Psychological Services, at Summit School.
-Ed has given numerous presentations, training workshops, studies, and won awards for interventional projects with special needs.
+Ed Cukier co-founded the SCERT and served as its Clinical Director until 2019.
+He currently acts as SCERT's clinical consultant, bringing with him over 45 years of experience in education, social affairs, and rehabilitation.
+Ed started his career as a Child Care Worker and went on to become a Special Education Teacher, Crisis Counselor, Educational Psychologist, School Board administrator, and most recently, Department Head of Psychological Services at Summit School.
+Ed has given numerous presentations, training workshops, studies, and won awards for innovative projects with special needs populations.

-DR. ARMANDO BERTONE - SCERT DIRECTOR - ASSOCIATE PROFESSOR, McGILL UNIVERSITY
+DR. ARMANDO BERTONE - SCERT DIRECTOR & CO-FOUNDER, ASSOCIATE PROFESSOR, McGILL UNIVERSITY

 DR. JAKE BURACK - SCIENTIFIC DIRECTOR - PROFFESSOR, McGILL UNIVERSITY

-Dr. Jacob A. (Jake) Burack is Professor of School/Applied Child Psychology and Human Development in the Department of Educational and Counselling Psychology at McGill University (Montreal).
+Dr. Jacob A. (Jake) Burack is a Professor in the Department of Educational and Counselling Psychology at McGill University (Montreal).
 He is the founder and director of the McGill Youth Study Team (MYST), through which his work and that of his students is guided by the motto of "excellence in the study and education of all children".
-Jake is a founding co-investigator of two national networks funded by the Canadian Institutes for Health Research – the Autism Research Training Program (ART) and the National Network on Aboriginal Mental Health (NAMHR) -- and a member of the Research Management Committee of Kids Brain Health Network. the editorial boards of Development and Psychopathology and the Journal of Intellectual Disability Research, and the board of directors of Summit School.
+Jake is a founding co-investigator of two national networks funded by the CIHR – the Autism Research Training Program (ART) and the National Network on Aboriginal Mental Health (NAMHR) -- and a member of the Research Management Committee of the (CIHR-funded) Kids Brain Health Network..
+He is also a longtime member of the board of directors of Summit School.

-DR. SAMIRA MOUMNE - CLINICAL PSYCHOLOGIST, SUMMIT SCHOOL
+DR. SAMIRA MOUMNE - CLINICAL DIRECTOR, SUMMIT SCHOOL

 Dr. Samira Moumne, PhD, is a licensed child psychologist working at Summit School and in private practice.
 She completed her graduate studies in the School/Applied Child Psychology Program at McGill University.
-At SCERT, Dr. Moumne draws on both her clinical and research experience by serving as a liaison between school staff and external scholars conducting their studies on Summit School campuses.
-Dr. Moumne’s objective to bridge science and clinical practice by facilitating applied research in the special needs classroom is the primary motivation for her engagement in SCERT.
+As Clinical Director at SCERT, Dr. Moumne draws on her clinical and research experience to bridge connections between school staff, student families, and external scholars conducting their research at Summit School.
+Her goals are to facilitate applied research projects intended to promote the psychosocial and behavioural development of individuals with neurodevelopmental conditions, and to communicate research-based interventions and strategies to these individuals, their parents, educators, professionals, and the community at large.
+Dr. Moumne’s objective to make research accessible and practical for neurodiverse students is her primary motivation for her engagement in SCERT.